Assistance programs in Cortland County.

 Find how to get and where apply for financial assistance in Cortland County.
 Struggling individuals or families, seniors, and the unemployed can get help from charities, churches, or government assistance or Social Services.
 Find help with rent or energy bills, a free box of groceries or a hot meal, school supplies or clothes and more.

 Agencies help struggling families.
-Whether it is money to pay utility or heating bills, free Christmas toys for kids, medical care or prescription drugs, assistance is offered.
+Whether it is money to pay utility, electric or heating bills, free Christmas toys for kids, medical care or prescription drugs, assistance is offered.
 Social Services and charities also address job placement or career training, credit or debt issues, and address transportation need in Cortland.

 Help with bills and access social services